microsoft/sqlworkshops/AzureSQLWorkshop/azuresqlworkshop/01-IntroToAzureSQL.md

 ### Data source

 In Azure SQL DB, upon deployment you have the option to select the AdventureWorksLT database as the sample in the Azure portal.
 Using the Azure CLI (a set of command-line interface tools for working with Azure) you can also [deploy with the WideWorldImporters sample database](https://docs.microsoft.com/en-us/cli/azure/sql/db?view=azure-cli-latest#az-sql-db-create).
 In Azure SQL MI, however, you deploy the instance first, and then databases inside of it, so there is not an option to have the sample database upon deployment (similar to in SQL Server).
+There are several options for loading databases into Azure SQL after deployment that will be explored in a later section.

 ### Collation
 Collations in SQL Server and Azure SQL tell the Database Engine how to treat certain characters and languages.
 A collation provides the sorting rules, case, and accent sensitivity properties for your data.
 When you're creating a new Azure SQL DB or MI, it's important to first take into account the locale requirements of the data you're working with, because the collation set will affect the characteristics of many operations in the database.
 In the SQL Server box product, the default collation is typically determined by the OS locale.
 In Azure SQL MI, you can set the server collation upon creation of the instance, and it cannot be changed later.
 The server collation sets the default for all of the databases in that instance of Azure SQL MI, but you can modify the collations on a database and column level.
 In Azure SQL DB, you can not set the server collation, it is set at the default (and most common) collation of `SQL_Latin1_General_CP1_CI_AS`.
 If we break that into chunks: